Herdomain/risk-monitoring-ioc-detection/README.md

 ## 🔐 Security Value

-This project demonstrates how to:
+This project demonstrates my ability to:

 - Discover devices and services on a network
 - Analyze real network traffic